Celebrate Lineworker

 Appreciation Days

-Join us in celebrating lineworkers and all the service they provide to our communities on Monday, April 14, for North Carolina Lineworker Appreciation Day, and Friday, April 18, for National Lineworker Appreciation Day.
-Use the resources below to build enthusiasm and appreciation for lineworkers in your community.
+Join us in celebrating lineworkers and all the service they provide to our communities on Monday, April 13, for North Carolina Lineworker Appreciation Day, and Saturday, April 18, for National Lineworker Appreciation Day.

 While you’re here, take a minute to read some of the notes of appreciation to our lineworkers and add one of your own.